Surfing Croyde Bay,

+How Can I Get Started SUPing?
 If you’re considering getting into stand up paddle boarding then you’re about to embark on a beautiful journey.
 This guide is here to help you get involved in this brilliant sport and make the pathway to understanding clear.
 Here are our top tips for SUP beginners.

 Get a lesson.
-Before rushing out to buy a brand new paddle board book an experince with an SUP lesson provider.
+Before rushing out to buy a brand new paddle board book an experience with an SUP lesson provider.
 There’s no point spending hundreds of pounds on a paddle board, a paddle, wetsuit, buoyancy aid unless you enjoy the sport.
 The most accessible way of testing the water is to get a taster lesson – it should only cost about £45 and you’ll also get feedback on the best equipment for your needs.

 Decide if you want a hard or inflatable SUP board.
 If you have a trailer, van or live near the water, a hardboard may suit you best.
 They are bulky and hard to store but have the benefit of being easy to get into the water with, and you won’t run the risk of a puncture.
 If you are short of space, or need to pack your SUP in the car you’ll probably want an inflatable SUP.
 They are much easier to store and move, but you’ll need to inflate it each time you use it.

 Be safe!Always let someone know where you will be going on your SUP.
 Make sure you agree a time you’ll be back.
 If the water is cold wear a wetsuit and always wear a buoyancy aid.
 Watch for weather conditions and tides as wind and currents can be hazardous.

-- Try handling your SUP before you buy it.
+Try handling your SUP before you buy it.
 Carrying a SUP is difficult as they are cumbersome, large and heavy.
 Most boards have a carry handle.
 Check your arm reaches the handle, and you can cope with the weight.
 Sometimes it can be a long walk to the water.

-- Start by kneeling on your SUP.
+Start by kneeling on your SUP.
 Try paddling on your SUP first of all by kneeling.
 Your centre of balance will be lower, and you’ll find that you have more stability.

-- Practice paddling and steering.
+Practice paddling and steering.
 You will use your single-bladed paddle to propel yourself forward.
 You’ll also use it to slow down, stop and turn right and left.
 When you use the paddle, you’ll want to hold the top of the paddle and draw the paddle across your body.
 The most efficient way to paddle is with steady, consistent strokes without reaching too far forward in front of you or back.

 Balance on the board on your feet.
 When you are confident on your knees, try to stand up and balance on the board.
 Keep your feet apart and look ahead not down at the board.
 It is essential to keep your weight over the centre of the board to not loose balance.